-Those requiring a full-time nursing care worker, who do not live in an institutional framework (with the exception of sheltered housing that does not offer nursing care services and daycare facilities) are entitled to receive a work permit to hire a foreign worker as long as they meet the criteria appearing in the conditions of eligibility below.
+Those requiring a full-time (or more) nursing care worker, who do not live in an institutional framework (with the exception of those in sheltered housing that does not offer nursing care services and those in outpatient facilities) are entitled to receive a work permit to hire a foreign worker as long as they meet the criteria appearing in the conditions of eligibility below.

 - The permit holder is fully responsible for paying the employee, although some of the salary may be funded by means of a Long-Term Care Benefit.